mkierzenka/SWDevProj/report/doc.md

 We have implemented serialization for all of the necessary classes and messages, and are able to use the key-value store for data storage and retrieval.
 We also have a completely working pseudonetwork and actual network, allowing us to distribute our data.

 Our Trivial, Demo, and Wordcount tests work fully on both or pseudo and real networks.
-For wordcount, we use the test.txt file, which can be found at the top of the repository.
+For Wordcount, we use the test.txt file, which can be found at the top of the repository.

 Our Linus program needs to undergo more testing.
 The program works for a small test case we created, with only four users and four projects.
 However, we noticed for larger files (1,000,000 line sor files), we get different outputs depending on the number of nodes running.
 For each number of nodes, the output is consistent.
+We believe there is an issue with our local_map implementation, so we'll need to add more tests for that.
 Running the full files currently take up a large amount of RAM; if possible, we'd like to determine a way to reduce this RAM usage.